-Middlesex Community College’s Center for New Media is offering an exciting hands-on Professional Summer Institute.
+Middlesex Community College’s Center for New Media is offering an exciting hands-on Professional Production Workshop.
 Working with professional media producers, editors, and videographers, students will have the opportunity to experience the competitive world of broadcast production.

 David Bibbey, host of CPTV’s “All Things Connecticut,” and Douglas Bibbey of Hi5netTV, will act as producers and work with three teams of students who will compete to have their sizzle reel and program idea accepted by a panel of industry judges.
 The competition will teach students the techniques to produce commercially successful media programs.

 “Students have innovative ideas and energy,” said David Bibbey, who has already collaborated with Middlesex students to produce the promo video about the summer program.
 “Connecting the college to industry is such a great opportunity for us all.
 When a project is ‘real,’ learning becomes more relevant and the process more impactful.
 This is the real deal, working with industry pros to produce three concept ‘sizzle reels’ to pitch for broadcast.”

 Experienced faculty and media professionals from ESPN, CPTV, and other network-level production companies will lead each team.
 Students will choose either production or post-production.
 Production areas include camera, lighting, sound, assistant producing, and directing.
 Post-production areas include editing, post-production audio and music, graphics, and effects.

 “At the Center for New Media, we are constantly striving to create real world opportunities for our students,” said Professor John Shafer, coordinator of the summer program.
 “We want to help students learn the skills that employers in the media industry are looking for.”